espressomd/espresso/doc/sphinx/advanced_methods.rst

     3 p390 p391 p392

 | where the cell has 393 surface nodes (particles).
 After initial
-  specification, comes the list of points, with x, y, z coordinates for each.
-Then we write the triangulation, since that is how is our surface specified.
-We need to know the number of triangles (``num_triang``) and the each line/triangle is specified by 4 numbers (so we are telling paraview to expect 4 *  ``um_triang``  numbers in the following lines.
-Each lines begins with 3 (which stands for a triangle) and three point IDs that tell us which three points (from the order above) form this specific triangle.
+  specification, the list of points is present, with x, y, z coordinates for each.
+Then we write the triangulation, since that is how our surface is specified.
+We need to know the number of triangles (``num_triang``) and the each line/triangle is specified by 4 numbers (so we are telling paraview to expect 4 *  ``num_triang``  numbers in the following lines.
+Each line begins with 3 (which stands for a triangle) and three point IDs that tell us which three points (from the order above) form this specific triangle.